sftcd/cs2014/assignments/assignment7-8/README.md

 there, I've modified ```daemon.cpp``` so that the child process will exit, when told to via HTTP.

+Because we're using ```fork()``` and other system calls for the daemon code, you probably really need to test your code on a real Linux system before submitting and not only on a Windows-thing.

 Sometimes when people use the
-term they mean a process run at startup, usually by some init/systemd/upstart system, but here we only mean that the process forks a child then exits.
+term daemon they mean a process run at startup, usually by some init/systemd/upstart system, but here we only mean that the process forks a child then exits.

 ### Golang implementation